Tuition & Fees

 Fees are not refundable.

 No refund of tuition will be granted to a full-time undergraduate student who withdraws from a course but continues attendance in other courses at the college, with the exception of drop-and-add week.
 Such students will be deemed to retain full-time status.
 Refunds of tuition will be calculated from the date on which the withdrawal is approved by the appropriate academic dean.
-The refund will be sent to the student within thirty days of approval.
 Full tuition and fees will be refunded in the event of cancellation of a student’s enrollment because of an error on the part of the college.
 Any individual remaining enrolled may terminate the room and board agreement only under special circumstances approved by the Office of Student Life.
-The same schedules noted above will be used to determine the final bill for housing costs, as specified in the Room and Board Contract.
+The same schedules noted above will be used to determine the final bill for housing and board costs, as specified in the Room and Board Contract.

 Outstanding Financial Obligations

-Any outstanding financial obligation which a student owes to the college can prevent the student from registering for courses or making schedule adjustments after registration.
+Any outstanding financial obligation which a student owes to the college can prevent the student from registering for courses or making schedule adjustments.

-The following types of outstanding financial obligations can cause a financial hold to be placed on a student’s record and stop registration transactions:
+The following types of outstanding financial obligations can cause a financial hold to be placed on a student’s record:

-- Any outstanding tuition, default on payment plans, late charges, write-offs or delinquent NDSL/Perkins loans and Peter Canisius loans;
+- Any outstanding tuition, default on payment plans, late charges, write-offs or Perkins loans;

 - Library — any late fines or replacement fees for books not returned;